bencromwell/sshush/README.md

 #### Documentation

-I've not gottend around to full documentation yet but you can find a detailed overview of options and the resultant config it generates on my website:
+I've not gotten around to full documentation yet but you can find a detailed overview of options and the resultant config it generates on my website:

 https://bencromwell.co.uk/sshush/